KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 The non-packed string allows us to store strings ranging from 0 up to 5 bytes in length.
 We replace the sixth byte with the length property, storing how many of the other bytes are actual data.
-You might get the idea of setting the unused bytes to 0, effectively storing the string as a null-terminated sequence of bytes.
-I've choosen not to do that, because I want to be able to pass around null bytes as actual data.

 I'll leave the implementation of these two types as an exercise to the reader.
 If you don't want to figure this out yourself, you can go check out the source code